emilazy/gixy/README.md

 ```

 # Usage

-By default, Gixy will try to analyze Nginx configuration placed in `/etc/nginx/nginx.conf`.
+By default, Gixy will try to analyze NGINX configuration placed in `/etc/nginx/nginx.conf`.

-But you can always specify needed path:
+But you can always specify the needed path:
 ```
 $ gixy /etc/nginx/nginx.conf